rexiap/neusauber/docs/projects/GGeditorPrivacyPolicy.rst

 Privacy Policy of GGeditor
 **************************

+The GGeditor is an Google Docs Addon, it is developped and running in the sandbox with the script API of the Google Docs System.
+Within the sandbox, it accesses, use users documents and stores users settings.

-The GGeditor accesses your document by the API provided by the Google, it stores settings provided by users by the API provided by the Google, it does not share any Google users data to any party.
-Since the GGeditor's feature is to convert a Google document into reStructured text and commits it to the Github.
-It send converted content to the Github by your request.
+The GGeditor's major feature is to convert a Google document into reStructured text and exports them to user owned Github repository.
+Besides that it does not share any content to any parities nor the GGeditor author.
+It did the conversion and exporting by user's request only.

-Besides "committing converted reST content to the Github", the GGeditor does not collects any Google user data.
-All the data flow is only between your browser and the Google Docs service.
+As an add-on of the Google Docs, the GGeditor does nothing without user's interaction.
+The GGeditor does not collect any Google users data for its own sake, neither no Google Analytics to watch users behavior.
+(I am not saying that Google didn't do it, actually I have no idea whether they do it or not, just saying that the GGeditor didn't do it).
+Besides exporting to user's Github repository by user's request, all the other dataflow are inbetween user's browser and the Google Docs System.
+The GGeditor author does not setup any 3-rd party facilities to participate during the whole usage cycle.

 .. bottom of content